-Pros / This dual-zone wine cooler maintains consistent temperatures for red, white and sparkling wines.
-Its compressor-based cooling unit makes it capable of chilling even in regions with a higher ambient temperature.
+Pros / This dual-zone wine cooler maintains consistent temperatures for both red and white wines.

-Verdict / The EdgeStar CWF340DZ maintained consistent, predictable temperatures in our test lab.
-This wine refrigerator is ideal for those who want to maintain a modest collection of mixed varieties of wine.
+Verdict / The EdgeStar CWF340DZ is ideal for those who want to maintain a modest collection of mixed varieties of wine.

-The slide-out shelves seem to be sturdy enough to survive regular use, and the wood trim makes the shelves more attractive than simple metal shelves.
-The door is reversible to accommodate the space where you will put the unit.
-As mentioned, this unit does have a lock.
-However, the “key” to open the door is a common hex shape that could easily be mimicked by a wily teenager.
-The lock is essentially a safety feature to deter small children.
+We placed 36 standard-size wine bottles into the EdgeStar CWF340DZ wine cooler, the number the manufacturer advertises.
+We could also fit taller bottles of gewürztraminer that would not fit into some of the other coolers we tested.
+There is one shelf per zone that can accommodate wider bottles.
+The slide-out shelves seem sturdy enough for regular use, and the wood trim makes the shelves more attractive than simple metal shelves.
+Also, the door is reversible to accommodate the space where you put the unit.
+This wine cooler does have a lock, but the simple key is a common hex shape that could easily be mimicked by a wily teenager.

-The EdgeStar CWF340DZ dual-zone, freestanding wine cooler tested well in our lab, and it can fit as many bottles as reported.
-If you are looking for one unit for both your merlots and chardonnays, this wine cooler can accommodate your needs.
-Or, if you enjoy “the bubbly,” it can chill sparkling wines to the proper temperature as well.
+The EdgeStar CWF340DZ dual-zone, freestanding wine fridge tested well in our lab, and it can fit 36 bottles.
+If you are looking for a unit for your merlots and chardonnay, this wine cooler can accommodate your needs.
+Or if you enjoy some bubbly, it can chill sparkling wines to the proper temperature as well.